cpp-for-yourself/lectures-and-homeworks/lectures/functions.md

   return "Hello " + to_whom + "!";
 }
 int main() {
-  cout << SayHello() << endl;
+  // 🤔 This is a good example how it can get confusing. cout << SayHello() << endl;
   cout << SayHello("students") << endl;
   return 0;